 The motor on the J8006 runs at a very slow 80 rpm.
 It uses a special gear system to churn with a torque factor equal to 2 horsepower.

 The auger is made by GE, from a special compound that’s designed to last 8X as long as traditional plastics.
 While buyers said that the augers did show some minimal wear on the cutting blades over years of use, they remained intact and effective.

-After the auger, produce goes through a second pressing section.
-This helps get all the remaining juice out of pulp before it’s dispatched to the bin.
+After the auger, the produce goes through a second pressing section.
+This helps get all the remaining juice out of pulp before it’s despatched to the bin.

 The J8006 also comes with multiple pasta nozzles, so you can make different sizes of noodles from scratch.